Suggested links

 • Exercise

-• Avoiding alcohol and other illicit substances
+• Avoiding caffeine and other stimulants

 • Relaxation techniques such as deep breathing

-• Making sure to get enough sleep
+• Getting enough sleep

-Find Help for Generalized Anxiety Disorders
+Find Help for Generalized Anxiety Disorder

-Frequently Asked Questions About Generalized Anxiety Disorder
+FAQs About Generalized Anxiety Disorder

-Symptoms of Generalized Anxiety Disorder include:
+Symptoms of generalized anxiety disorder include:

 • Excessive and ongoing stress, anxiety, and worry